Privacy policy

 What personal information does War on Want collect?

-We will only ever collect the information we need – including data that will be used to help improve our services.
+War on Want only ever collects the information it needs – including data that will be used to help manage your support and improve our services.
 We collect two kinds of information:

-As a volunteer we ask for your personal contact information, and we ask for some (optional) information which we use to provide some equality and diversity information to make sure our Diversity and Inclusion Policy is working.
+As a volunteer, we may ask for your personal contact information, and/or some (optional) information which we use to provide some equality and diversity information to make sure our Diversity and Inclusion Policy is working.

 We do not store any credit card information from either digital or paper donations.